yelircaasi/nix-config/notes/F_technology/F_B_computer_science/projects/nebokrai/notes.md

 ## General

+### System Bridge

+Write CLI/TUI, probably in Rust, to connect all tools I use as part of my personal organization system.

+Name ideas:

+* org
+* pm ("personal management")
+* sys
+* glue
+* sb ("system bridge")
+* system

+Maybe prototype in Bash, Python, or Julia.

 ### Nebokrai Overview

 * make signal-based or matrix-based apps for sending links to myself without email or notion → or use email client?
 XMPP, Matrix, SMTP, POP3, IMAP, IRC